Australian Shepherd Dog: Everything You Need to Know

 Sensitivity to some medications

-Retinal detachment
+Retinal Detachment

 Australian Shepherd Care

-Does my Australian Shepherd need special care?
+Does my Australian Shepherd need any special care?

 How does the Australian Shepherd get along with children and other animals?

-Breeding the Australian Shepherd Dog Breed
+Breeding the Australian Shepherd Dog

 Conclusions

-• It is a loyal, energetic, and obedient dog.
+• It is a loyal, energetic and obedient dog.